This is possibly one of the most important lessons I can share with you.

 I just happened to acquire their lessons in their books, had encountered successful people personally who used their lessons and had applied the lessons to myself.

-One of the most important lessons I picked up from the early stages of my working career is that “anything you need to know can be learned” and the four stages of leaning discussed in this lesson.
+One of the most important lessons I picked up from the early stages of my working career is that “anything you need to know can be learned” and the four stages of learning discussed in this lesson.

 Whenever you find yourself not doing well at a skill you need to be aware that learning has the following four stages.